About Us

 Joy was diagnosed with a brain stem glioma in May 2013 and in August of that same year, she had surgery to resect the tumor.
 During her journey to find her neurosurgery team, she saw a flyer at Emory promoting the SBTF Brain Tumor Support Group.
 Weeks after her initial brain surgery, she found herself at an SBTF support group meeting a medical mess and hopeless.
 Since then, she has had 26 procedures in the last 7 years to correct many deficits left from the initial brain surgery and during that time she has been a part of countless support group meetings.
 She has had the opportunity to serve on the Board of the Foundation and from there, a staff position opened.
 As Joy will tell you, the support group meetings saved her life and the Foundation allowed her to find a new purpose in carrying out the SBTF mission to end brain tumors!

-Board Members: (In Alpha Order)
+Board Members & Staff: (In Alpha Order)

 Andrew and his family are forever grateful for the work the Southeastern Brain Tumor Association does not only in research, but also to help guide families through a brain tumor diagnosis.
 Andrew was diagnosed with an Oligodendroglioma on Valentine’s Day, 2021.
 After connecting with Brad Roberts, current SBTF Board Member, Andrew found an incredible set of doctors and hospitals to guide his treatment.
 He is passionate about supporting others as they navigate their own Brain Tumor journey.
 Andrew and his wife, Kristina, have two young daughters, Ella Kate and Caroline.
 Andrew is an Assistant Vice President with Cox Communications where he has worked since 2015.
 Prior to joining Cox, Andrew led consulting engagements for Capgemini.
 He is a graduate of Vanderbilt University with a Bachelor of Engineering in Mechanical Engineering.

 Chris is Assistant Professor in the Department of Neurosurgery at Emory University School of Medicine and sees patients at St. Joseph’s Hospital in metro Atlanta as well as John’s Creek Hospital just north of the city.
 Chris specializes in the treatment of malignant and benign brain tumors using modern surgical techniques and often non-invasive procedures such as Gamma Knife Radiosurgery.
-He and his family moved from Pittsburgh to the Atlanta metro area in 2017 with the hope of providing compassionate, high quality care to the residents of Georgia and the entire southeast.
-As a member of the SBTF Board of Directors Chris hopes to increase the awareness of all types of brain tumors, increase access to reliable high quality resources and support groups as well as advancing critical research efforts to help cure and eradicate brain cancer.

-Nadir Haddadin is a member of the Southeastern Brain Tumor Foundation’s Board of Directors.
-Nadir was diagnosed with an Oligodendroglioma in November of 2010 after experiencing a grand mal seizure while driving.
-After a successful surgery to remove the tumor, Nadir and his family became involved with the Southeastern Brain Tumor Foundation through the annual Race for Research.
 In August of 2022, he experienced his second seizure, indicating re-growth of Oligodendroglioma.
 He completed surgery at UPMC followed by 33 treatments of radiation and six months of chemo.
 As a two-time brain tumor survivor, Nadir is passionate about raising funds for tumor research, as well as assisting other families through a brain tumor diagnosis.

 Chris Holcomb is one of our longest-serving Board Members.
 Chris’ tenure started back in 2000.
 Chris wanted to find a way to honor his sister who died of a brain tumor in 1986 at 27 years old.
 The SBTF was the perfect place to do whatever he can to try to knock out brain tumors.